MarieAnnickJourdan/MarieAnnickJourdan/README.md

 💛 I really enjoy to share return of experiences, tips, and every useful knowledge about testing.

 ## CV
-👀 You can consult my prodessional exprience [here](https://www.linkedin.com/in/malefebvre/).
+👀 You can consult my professional experience [here](https://www.linkedin.com/in/malefebvre/).

 ## Skills ⚡